YueqiCao/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I'm a master candidate and obtained my B.Sc in mathematics at Beijing Institute of Technology.
-My advisor is Prof. Huafei Sun.
+My advisor is [Prof. Huafei Sun](http://math.bit.edu.cn/szdw/azcpl/js/shf/index.htm).
 My current research focuses on the construction of the second fundamental form estimator on Euclidean submanifolds, as well as its efficiency and consistency.

+I prefer to write [blogs](yueqicao.top) to record my progresses.